 Privacy, Transparency & Digital Punishment

 I have written about digital punishment for my doctoral dissertation, Contexts, the Scholars Strategy Network, the ANNALS of American Political and Social Science, Law and Society Review, Punishment & Society, and the Minneapolis Star Tribune.
-This research has also been covered by the New York Times and The Marshall Project.
+This research has also been covered by the New York Times, The Guardian, and The Marshall Project.

 Big Data & Criminal Record Accuracy